-Count the personal sentences in 100 words samples and divide the number of personal sentences in all your sample.
+Count the personal sentences in 100 words samples and divide the number of personal sentences in all your samples by the number of sentences in all your sample.
 If you are testing a whole piece of writing, divide the total number of personal sentences by the total number of sentence and multiply by 100.
 By this way you get the percentage of personal sentences to total sentences.

-The personal sentences are those sentences having direct commands (e.g. You do it first), suggestions (e.g. You may do it first), quoted conversation (The scientist said, -You should do it"), indirect addressing sentences (e.g. You see friends/Gopal, This is the point to be considered first) and exclamatory sentences (e.g. What a pleasant)
+The personal sentences are those sentences having direct commands (e.g. You do it first), suggestions (e.g. You may do it first), quoted conversation (The scientist said, "You should do it"), indirect addressing sentences (e.g. You see friends/Gopal, This is the point to be considered first) and exclamatory sentences (e.g. What a pleasant)